-The IAB is working towards implementing structured approaches by which it can more effectively execute its chartered responsibilities; in particular improving the long-term perspective on the Internet informed by technical and architectural considerations.
+IAB Technical Programs and Administrative Support Groups are structured approaches managed and maintained by the IAB in order to support the IAB in more effectively executing its chartered responsibilities (see RFC2850 Section 2.1); in particular improving the long-term perspective on the Internet informed by technical and architectural considerations.

 Traditionally the IAB has taken an interest in a number of architectural areas.
 Among the architectural areas, in no particular order: